danillouz/dans.garden/content/go/HTTP handlers.md

 - Method-based routing.

 For such features, you either need to implement that yourself (e.g. check the request method in a handler).
 Or use a third-party library like [chi](https://github.com/go-chi/chi) or [gin](https://github.com/gin-gonic/gin).

-## In closing

-I mostly wrote this as a reference for my future self.
-But perhaps it can be useful to others as well!